SovereignCloudStack/docs/operations/operations/zuul-ci-cd-quickstart-user-guide.md

 ### Pipelines

-Every zuul instance will have at least one repository that is used for configuration.
+Every Zuul instance will have at least one repository that is used for configuration.
 There you will find the available pipelines.
 Pipelines are used to run your jobs on a periodic or event driven base.
 Pipelines can be used to run other pipelines and to keep your jobs in a defined order if you need this.